madigun697/blog/about/index.md

 I'm a **data engineer and sw engineer** working at **Samsung SDS**.
 I was participating in a couple of **data analysis project**(i.e, prediction logistics, detecting abuser based on vessel fuel tank level) and several **software development projects** such as Electronic Health Record(EHR), Connected Car Analytics Solution Project.
 Before working at Samsung, I've worked as a **IT consultant** at **Softcamp**, and in the **University of Seoul**, I have researched **detecting abnormality in the auction market and design of ticket selling system**.

-Currently, I'm focusing on **data clustering, classification and visualization** using Keras, D3.js, Flask and Electron
+Currently, I'm focusing on **data clustering, classification and visualization** using Keras, D3.js, Flask and Electron.
+I have interets in **Anomaly Detection and Recommendation System**.

 For more information, **[refer to my resume](https://drive.google.com/open?id=1H-OJfPT6RbZ4CBHz9rtCDtgRB0oohBcI)**